 The 2018 Wilton Peace Prize and a special gift award of $10,000 was granted to the Tucson Second Chance Bond Fund in honor and affirmation of their work.

 Our joint campaign Love Resists specifically calls us to work against criminalization.
-Through Love Resists we support Unitarian Universalists to engage in expanded sanctuary work against the deportation of our undocumented community members and this spring through next fall, are inviting people to engage more deeply with the work of #EndMoneyBail.
+Through Love Resists we support Unitarian Universalists to engage in expanded sanctuary work against the deportation of our undocumented community members and to resist mass incarceration by working to #EndMoneyBail.

 We are very grateful for the work of the Tucson Second Chance Bail Fund and glad to award them this special 2018 Wilton Peace Prize.